Event

 Music and Museum

-All Visiting Orchestras tickets include same-day admission to The Baker Museum.
-Special museum hours on day of the performance: Noon-7pm.
-In addition, the doors to Hayes Hall will open 60 minutes prior to this performance.
+Tickets include same-day admission to The Baker Museum.
+Special museum hours on day of The Cleveland Orchestra performances: January 26, 10am-7:30pm, Sunday, January 31, noon-7pm.
+In addition, the doors to Hayes Hall will open 90 minutes prior to these performances.
 Arrive early to enjoy the exhibitions and light fare available at Heidi's Place.

 The Visiting Orchestras series is generously sponsored by Judy and Verne Istock.